 Industrial products strategy

-Download the Industrial Products Strategy discussion paper [Joint Australian/New Zealand energy rating website]
+Download the draft Industrial Products Strategy discussion paper (2011) [Joint Australian/New Zealand energy rating website]

-The market for fans and fan efficiency was explored through product profiles for non-domestic fans and small fan units, product profiles (market assessments) have now been developed to explore the energy performance of installed stock, sales trends, the potential for better performing models to dominate sales, and options for improving the energy efficiency of new products.
+The market for fans and fan efficiency was explored through product profiles for non-domestic fans and for small fans.
+These documents were consulted upon in 2011 and explored the energy performance of installed fan stock, sales trends, the potential for better performing models to dominate sales, and options for improving the energy efficiency of new products.